A Positivity Criterion for the Wave Equation and Global Existence of Large Solutions: Introduction

 Although relatively simple to study, due to the presence of infinitely many conserved quantities, equations (\ref{eq_fritz}) and (\ref{eq_fritz_general}) can serve as a model for more complicated semilinear equations, telling us what to expect in those cases.

 In this paper we state sufficient (and in some cases necessary) conditions for the existence of global solutions to (\ref{eq_fritz}).
-These are classical solutions (i.e.\ they satisfy the equation pointwise).
-We need not assume finite energy (though the energy is always locally finite), but there is also a result about finite energy solutions, Proposition \ref{prop_dispersion}.
+These are classical solutions (i.e.~they satisfy the equation pointwise).
+For convenience, here results are stated a priori, assuming infinite regularity.
+Sharp versions will be stated elsewhere.

+We need not assume finite energy (though energy is always locally finite), but there is also a stronger result about finite energy solutions, Proposition \ref{prop_dispersion}.